 In an attempt to shepherd Mr. Mondejar through the hearing, the court quoted portions from the Order to Show Cause.
 Specifically, the court directed Mr. Mondejar's attention to its request for admissible evidence demonstrating the existence of the prejudice referred to in the Levinson Affidavit, the prejudice which supposedly necessitated an order shortening time.
+(Id. at 8-9).
 The only evidence Mr. Mondejar was prepared to offer, after consulting with Dr. Spickelmier during the hearing, was that a notice of foreclosure had been placed on the Debtors' door two weeks before the hearing.
-This action, however, would have occurred after the filing of the OST Motion.
+This action, however, would have occurred after the filing of the OST Motion.7 (Id. at 11).